John Robert Seeley: Early life

 Seeley was born in London.
-His father was Robert Benton Seeley, a publisher who issued books under the name of Seeley, Jackson and Halliday.
-He was a strong advocate of Evangelical Anglicanism and was the author of several religious books and of The Life and Times of Edward I. His mother was Mary Ann Jackson (1809–1868), who shared her husband's religious views.
+His father was Robert Benton Seeley, a publisher who issued books under the name of Seeley, Jackson and Halliday, was a strong advocate of Evangelical Anglicanism, and was the author of several religious books and of The Life and Times of Edward I. His mother was Mary Ann Jackson (1809–1868), who shared her husband's religious views.
 Her brother, John Henry Jackson, was a partner in Robert Seeley's publishing company.
 John was related to the chemist Arthur Herbert Church, a cousin through his mother.

 John was educated at City of London School, where he enjoyed history, theology and literature.
-While there, he wrote two essays comparing Shakespeare and classical Greek drama in 1850 and 1851, winning him a Beaufoy Prize, now held by the Ashmolean Museum, Oxford.
-He went on to Christ's College, Cambridge, at which he was head of the Classical tripos and senior Chancellor's medallist.
+While there, he wrote two essays comparing Shakespeare and classical Greek drama in 1850 and 1851, the latter of which won him a Beaufoy Prize, now held by the Heberden Coin Room, Ashmolean Museum, Oxford.
+He went on to Christ's College, Cambridge, where he was head of the Classical tripos and senior Chancellor's medallist.
 His education at Cambridge was interrupted by illness and he only completed his exams in 1858.
 During his time at Christ's he became friends with Charles Stuart Calverley, John Wesley Hales, Walter Besant, Walter Skeat and Walter Sendall.
 He was elected a fellow of Christ's and subsequently became a classical studies tutor at the college.
-He published an anonymous book of poetry and then went through a personal crisis during which abandoned many of the conventional beliefs of his youth and sought to replace them with more well-founded and secure beliefs.
+He published an anonymous book of poetry and then went through a personal crisis during which he abandoned many of the conventional beliefs of his youth and sought to replace them with better-founded, secure beliefs.
 He left Cambridge in 1860.

-Life London, 1860–69

-Seeley returned to his old school, where he became a teacher.
-In 1863, he was appointed professor of Latin at University College, London.
-That drew him into quite different intellectual circles.